JackAILab/ConsistentID/README.md

 ## 🚩 To-Do List
 Your star will help facilitate the process.
 The extended code and data will be published upon acceptance of our paper.
 - [x] Release ConsistentID training, evaluation code, and demo!
+- [x] Release the SDXL model trained with more data, with enhanced resolution and generalizability.
 - [ ] Release the multi-ID input version, inpainting with controlnet version et. al to guide the improvement of diversity.
-- [ ] Integrate with ComfUI, LCM for inference acceleration and ease of deployment.
-- [ ] Release the SDXL model trained with more data, with enhanced resolution and generalizability.

 ## Release
+- [2024/12/27] 🔥 We update the ConsistentIDv1 SDXL model and pretrained parameters.
 - [2024/05/28] 🔥 We release the data production instructions and [scripts](https://github.com/JackAILab/ConsistentID/blob/main/data/FGID.sh).
 - [2024/04/28] 🔥 We release the [pre-trained checkpoints](https://huggingface.co/JackAILab/ConsistentID) and [gradio demo](https://huggingface.co/spaces/JackAILab/ConsistentID)!
 - [2024/04/25] 🔥 We release the [technical report](https://arxiv.org/abs/2404.16771).